Animals in space

 Below is an image of the monument.

-Boldly going where no cat has ever gone before!
-On October 18th, 1963 the Centre national d’études in France was set to send a cat by the name of Felix into space, however, on the day of launch Felix had escaped and was nowhere to be found, luckily enough a replacement was quickly found, and her name was Felicette.
+Boldly going where no cat has gone before!
+On October 18th, 1963 the National Centre for Space Studies (CNES) in France was set to send a cat by the name of Felix into space.
+However, on the day of launch Felix had escaped and was nowhere to be found, luckily enough, a replacement was quickly found, and her name was Felicette.

 Nowadays, the scientists are focusing their research on whether a human trip to Mars would be possible.
 Current studies involving fruit flies are being carried out to investigate the effects of space radiation, for example – would it be possible to develop cancer during a trip to Mars?